parse-community/docs/_includes/android/objects.md

 boolean cheatMode = gameScore.getBoolean("cheatMode");
 ```

-If you don't know what type of data you're getting out, you can call `get(key)`, but then you probably have to cast it right away anyways.
+If you don't know what type of data you're getting out, you can call `get(key)`, but then you probably have to cast it right away anyway.
 In most situations you should use the typed accessors like `getString`.

 The four special values have their own accessors: